hakusama1024/MacInstaller/README.md

 xbai@mac-xbai:~/Desktop/MacInstaller$ prlctl exec {14c73b9b-c677-4647-9fe8-ad71f2b23b53} /Volumes/SharedFolders/ShareTest/installpkg.py

-Before running the script make sure install the parallels tools
+Before running the script make sure to  install parallels tools.
+Also note that, as in the above example, the path to the script needs to be the path that where the guest OS would see it.

 the steps are
 1. put dmg files and script in the share folder, make sure you could see that in the guest os.